hejops/ffta-tas/progress.md

 # Things to fix/consider

+- can be replicated up to about 13:10; first thing to fix is the cursor movement

 - use B during world map cursor movement
 - sell the Cuirass?
 - scrap Human2, or replace with something else